fenetikm/scanup/project.md

 - See changes to a website over time, run on a schedule

 ## Architecture
-Go - queue processor running concurrently.
+Language: Go - queue processor running concurrently.
+Storage: file or sqlite should be fine.
+Testing: TBD.

+### Other
 Bubbletea? for TUI, to come later.
-Storage, file or sqlite should be fine.

-## Config
+## Rando notes
 Ingestion: file, web.
 Cli, try out bubbletea as a tui.
 Service that ingests sites, scans them, put results in db.